thekakkun/resto_rando/README.md

 ###### Query string parameters

 - `user` (int): Show restaurants added by specified user.
-Defaults to signed-in user if unspecified.
-Admin role required to see restaurants added by other users.
+If unspecified returns restaurant list based on user role
+  - Admin: All restaurants, regardless of user.
+  - User: Only restaurants added by user.
 - `page` (int): Results are paginated (10 restaurants per page).
 Set value to display specified page, or defaults to first page if unspecified.
 - `q` (string): Keyword to search for.
 Case insensitive.